 “Kiss the Ground” is a new film how about how regenerating the world’s soils has the potential to rapidly stabilize Earth’s climate, restore lost ecosystems, and create abundant food supplies.
 This film explains why transitioning to regenerative agriculture could be key in rehabilitating the planet, while simultaneously invigorating a new sense of hope and inspiration in viewers.

-This film has been chosen as the featured film of Interfaith Power & Light’s Faith Climate Action Week, April 16-25, 2021.
-Our theme this year is Sacred Ground: Cultivating Connections between our Food, our Faith, and the Climate.
+This film was chosen as the featured film of Interfaith Power & Light’s Faith Climate Action Week, April 16-25, 2021 and was viewed by 10,000 people!
+Our theme was Sacred Ground: Cultivating Connections between our Food, our Faith, and the Climate.
 Learn more about the week here.

 Plan to screen it at your congregation.
-Screen it virtually for free from April 10 through 26.
-View it with your family or Covid-pod in the safety of your home.
-Or as a congregation screen it by inviting your members to view it at home, or screen it in-person following the COVID-safe regulations in your area.
+Show it over Zoom, or screen it in-person following the COVID-safe regulations in your area.
 Some congregations are planning to host small, outdoor, distanced screenings projecting the film on a wall or screen.
 And some congregations are passing around a DVD to congregational families or Covid-pods for small screenings.
-DVDs available for sale through IPL, online screening is free.
+DVDs available for sale through IPL.

 Get inspired to take action in your locale to care for the earth and support food justice!

-Join IPL for “Sacred Ground: A Message of Hope”, a webinar conversation with the award-winning filmmaker of Kiss the Ground, Josh Tickell, and Veronica Kyle, the Statewide Outreach Director of IPL affiliate Faith in Place.
+View the recording of “Sacred Ground: A Message of Hope”, a webinar conversation with the award-winning filmmaker of Kiss the Ground, Josh Tickell, and Veronica Kyle, the Statewide Outreach Director of IPL affiliate Faith in Place.
 Veronica has been instrumental in supporting several successful “congregational supported agriculture” farms in the Chicago area serving food insecure neighborhoods.
-April 21, 11am PT/2pm ET
+Special guest, Pastor Reshorna Fitzpatrick, of Stone Temple Baptist Missionary talks about their Stone Temple Peace Garden.

 Thanks to a partnership with Kiss the Ground and Roco Films, Interfaith Power & Light is able to offer you this inspiring film!